 On August 12, 2022, we acquired all of the equity interests of Firebird and Phoenix.
 Firebird is an interstate bulk motor carrier of crude oil, condensate, fuels, oils and other petroleum products.
-Firebird has six terminal locations throughout Texas and owns 123 tractors and 216 trailers largely in the Eagle Ford basin.
-Phoenix recycles and repurposes off-specification fuels, lubricants, crude oil and other chemicals from producers in the U.S.
+At the time of acquisition, Firebird had six terminal locations throughout Texas and owned 123 tractors and 216 trailers largely in the Eagle Ford basin.
+Phoenix recycles and repurposes off-specification fuels, lubricants, crude oil and other chemicals from producers in the U.S. See Note 6 in the Notes to Consolidated Financial Statements for further information regarding the acquisition.